Screech129/DotnetRun-Extension/README.md

 ## Features

-Assignthe keyboard shortcut through VS Code by searching for "Dotnet Run" in keyboard shortcuts.
+Assign the keyboard shortcut through VS Code by searching for "Dotnet Run" in keyboard shortcuts.

 ### 1.0.0